Signposts

 shirt that was its namesake, yet the taste was unique and gratifying.
 Hash

-and eggs, toast and coffee; it was a hot and hearty breakfast.
+and eggs, toast and coffee, this was a hot and hearty breakfast.

-For several years, whenever I camped in the area, I made it a point to stop
+For several years, whenever I camped in the area, I made sure to drive into

-for breakfast and red flannel hash at the little restaurant near Conway.
+town and stop for breakfast and red flannel hash at the little restaurant

-Eventually, I expanded my personal car-camping equipment to include a tarp
+near Conway.
+Eventually, I expanded my personal car-camping equipment to

-and a camp stove.
-Once I could make good coffee and a hot breakfast at camp
+include a tarp and a camp stove.
+Once I could make good coffee and a hot

-in any kind of weather, I saw no reason to travel into town.
+breakfast at camp in any kind of weather, I saw no reason to travel into

-I began to explore other areas of the north country, and my
+I began to explore other areas of the North Country, and my camping

-camping locations became more varied as I pursued the goal of climbing all
+locations became more varied as I pursued the goal of climbing all of the

-of the 4000-footers in the White Mountains.
-Over the years, this quest took
+4000-footers in the White Mountains.
+Over the years, this quest took to me

-to me to every corner of the mountain region, but corned beef hash remained
+to every corner of the mountain region, but corned beef hash remained a

-and satisfying, and it would carry a person through a long day of hiking.
-I
+and satisfying, and this breakfast would carry a person through a long day

-would fry onion and green pepper in olive oil, and then add a can of corned
+of hiking.
+I would fry onion and green pepper in olive oil, and then add a

-beef hash to the pan and fry everything together.
-I would serve the hash
+can of corned beef hash to the pan and fry everything together.
+I would

 Years went by before I tasted red flannel hash again.
 More than a decade